BeamNG/vscode-lrdb/README.md

 of Garry's Mod clients or SRCDS (SouRCe Dedicated Server) instances, through Visual Studio Code.

+This works by running a [remote debugging server](https://github.com/danielga/gm_rdb) on SRCDS listening on a port.
+The VSCode extension is then used to attach a debugger to provide breakpoints.

 This fork works only with the Garry's Mod module [danielga/gm_rdb](https://github.com/danielga/gm_rdb).